Israelis step up protests over government’s legal overhaul

 The demonstrations come as the government barrels ahead with the legal changes.
 A parliamentary committee is moving forward on a bill that would weaken the Supreme Court.
 The Knesset also is set to cast a preliminary vote on a separate proposal to protect Prime Minister Benjamin Netanyahu from being removed from his post over calls that he cannot serve as premier while on trial for corruption.

-Protesters blocked the main highway between Tel Aviv and Jerusalem early Wednesday, blocking rush hour traffic for about an hour.
+Protesters blocked the main highway between Tel Aviv and Jerusalem early Wednesday, halting rush hour traffic for about an hour.
 At busy train stations in Tel Aviv, protesters prevented trains from departing by blocking their doors, Israeli media reported.
 Police said four protesters were arrested for disturbing the peace.

 In response, National Security Minister Itamar Ben-Gvir, an ultranationalist, called on police to prevent the road blockages, labeling the protesters “anarchists.”